How to reduce the probability of trademark oppositions

 How to choose a safer trademark to avoid oppositions

-Years of trademark experience have taught me that I can never guarantee 100% success in registering a particular trademark.
-Even in cases where a client has obtained prior registrations for similar marks, it is possible that a new application for the same mark on different goods or services, however related, may still get rejected.
-So, the goal is not choosing a perfectly safe trademark, but a safer mark with fewer risks of rejection.
+No trademark lawyer can guarantee 100% success in registering a particular trademark.
+Even when a company has obtained prior registrations for similar marks, a new application for the same mark on different goods or services may still get rejected.
+So the goal is not choosing a perfectly safe trademark, but a safer mark with fewer risks of rejection.

-To begin, it is critical to know upfront that the two most common trademark rejections are likelihood of confusion and mere descriptiveness.
-Understanding these potential obstacles upfront will provide a roadmap for reducing the probability of trademark oppositions based on these grounds.
+To begin, the two most common trademark rejections are likelihood of confusion and mere descriptiveness.
+It is critical to understand these risks upfront.
+Awareness of these potential obstacles can help you navigate around them to reduce the probability of trademark oppositions.

 Selecting a mark that is not merely descriptive would involve avoiding words that tell consumers something about the product such as a feature, quality, characteristic, ingredient, etc. These words may be found in the English dictionary or be intentionally misspelled.
 The issue is whether a consumer could tell that the mark when viewed in connection with your goods or services is conveying information about the product.

-Where the line gets blurry is when a mark is suggestive, but not descriptive, of the goods or services.
-Suggestive marks are great.
+Where the line gets blurry is when a mark is suggestive.
+A suggestive mark suggests a quality or chararacteristic of the goods or services without being merely descriptive.
 They imply something about the product without explaining it.
-The USPTO is not supposed to refuse suggestive marks on the basis of mere descriptiveness.
+Suggestive marks are desirable from both a trademark and business perspective.
+The USPTO ought not refuse suggestive marks on the basis of mere descriptiveness.
 Of course, what the USPTO is supposed to do and what trademark examining attorneys actually do are not always consistent.

 How to reduce the likelihood of confusion with other trademarks